Countly/countly-sdk-documentation/web/current.md

 </div>
 <p>
-  To simply show available widgets to your users you can use the methods available through the feedback interface.
-These methods will take a single parameter:
+  To simply show available widgets to your users you can use the methods available through the <code>feedback</code> interface.
+These methods will take a single
+  parameter:
 </p>
 <ul>
   <li>